UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *misc.
 Scripts:*

-*Script:* misc_Plots.R: This script includes some misc.
+*misc_Plots.R*: This script includes some misc.
 Plots, which I did throughout the whole plotting process but didn't end up in the final paper.

-*Script:* occupancy_plots.R: Plots of the occupancy probability of the different scenarios and landscapes.
+*occupancy_plots.R*: Plots of the occupancy probability of the different scenarios and landscapes.

-*Script:* plot_landscapes.R: In this script, I plotted the different landscapes separated into the different environmental variables and also for the one example virtual species niche.
+*plot_landscapes.R*: In this script, I plotted the different landscapes separated into the different environmental variables and also for the one example virtual species niche.